Robert Easton (actor): Films

 By 1949, Easton began working in Hollywood films.
-That year, after briefly attending the University of Texas, the gangly, 6-foot-4-inch 19-year-old landed his first uncredited bit part as a parking attendant in the film Undertow, a crime thriller by Universal Pictures with Rock Hudson as a supporting player.
+That year, after briefly attending the University of Texas, the gangly, 6-foot-4-inch 19-year-old landed his first uncredited bit part as a parking attendant in the film Undertow, a crime thriller by Universal Pictures starring Rock Hudson.
 Easton continued to use his birth surname during the early years of his film career even though the majority of his roles between 1949 and 1951 remained uncredited on screen.
 His first onscreen credit—still presented as Robert Easton Burke—was for his role as a soldier in the 1951 MGM production of the Civil War classic The Red Badge of Courage, directed by John Huston and starring Audie Murphy.
 After that film, however, he legally changed his surname from Burke to Easton for professional reasons but principally "to distinguish himself from his father."
 Easton appeared in a series of other films during the 1950s before he was cast in 1958 as Sergeant Jonesie in When Hell Broke Loose, then as "Sparks" in the 1961 feature film Voyage to the Bottom of the Sea with Peter Lorre, and in 1962 as "Handown", a gunner on a B-17 in the World War II film The War Lover, which starred Steve McQueen and a very young Michael Crawford.
 Much later, in 1987, Easton was in the baseball film Long Gone in the role of Cletis Ramey.
 One of his more unusual voices and film roles was in 1991, when he portrayed a Klingon judge in Star Trek VI: The Undiscovered Country.
 He also appeared in Gods and Generals (2003) as John Janney and in Spiritual Warriors as Roger (2007).
-By the end of his career, Easton performed in over 75 films.
+By the end of his career, Easton had performed in over 75 films.